Oil ends higher, as trade deal progress spurs energy demand hopes

 Brent LCOc1 settled up 62 cents, or 1%, to $64.62 a barrel, while U.S. West Texas Intermediate (WTI) crude CLc1 rose by 71 cents, or 1.2%, to $58.52 a barrel.

 The deal that the Senate approved was a revamp of the 26-year-old North American Free Trade Agreement.
-A day earlier, U.S. and Chinese leaders signed the Phase 1 trade deal calling for the world’s largest importer to buy $50 billion more of U.S. oil, liquefied natural gas and other energy products over two years.
+A day earlier, U.S. and Chinese leaders signed the Phase 1 trade deal calling for the world’s largest energy importer to buy $50 billion more of U.S. oil, liquefied natural gas and other energy products over two years.

 However, analysts warned that China might struggle to meet the target and said oil prices could be volatile until more details emerge.